My last name is pronounced: gwah-DAH-nyoh.

 Past Work Experience

-I worked at Bretz & Coven, LLP, from 1997 to 2010.
-I became a partner at Bretz & Coven, LLP, in 2006.
+Before setting up my solo practice, I worked for an immigration law firm called Bretz & Coven, LLP.
+I worked there from 1997 to 2010.
+In 2006, I became a partner at Bretz & Coven, LLP.
 At Bretz & Coven, LLP, I ran the firm’s federal practice and oversaw all of the firm’s briefs and motions before the Board of Immigration Appeals.
 I either litigated or supervised every case that Bretz & Coven, LLP, had that resulted in a precedent decision in the federal courts between 2002-2010.
 I ran the firm’s weekly attorney meeting and supervised the firm’s attorneys.
 I also trained the firm’s new attorneys and ran the intern program.
-I have successfully litigated numerous cases in immigration court throughout the country.
+I successfully litigated numerous cases in immigration court.